hashicorp/terraform-provider-google/website/docs/r/notebooks_runtime.html.markdown

   (Optional)
   Install Nvidia Driver automatically.

+* `upgradeable` -
+  Bool indicating whether an newer image is available in an image family.

 * `custom_gpu_driver_path` -
   (Optional)
   Specify a custom Cloud Storage path where the GPU driver is stored.